Does Your Calcium Intake Affect Acne?

 This post contains affiliate links from which I earn a commission.
 Click here to read my affiliate policy.

-Does calcium intake affect acne and skin?Calcium ranks as the fifth most abundant mineral in the crust of planet earth (3% in total) and as the single most common metallic element in the human body.
+Does calcium intake affect acne and skin?Calcium ranks as the fifth most abundant mineral in the Earth’s crust (3% in total), and as the single most common metallic element in the human body.

 99% of calcium in humans is stored in our skeleton, why is why calcium supplementation is so popular among older women for beating osteoporosis.
 Indeed, say calcium to the average man and he’ll probably think of three things – healthy teeth, strong bones, and fresh dairy products from cows roaming around green fields.